MaterializeInc/materialize/doc/user/content/sql/create-views.md

 {{< version-added v0.8.0 />}}

-`CREATE VIEWS` creates views for the distinct components of a multiplex stream.
+`CREATE VIEWS` creates views for the distinct components of a multiplexed stream.
 For example, it separates the replication stream of a [Postgres source](/sql/create-source/postgres/) out into views that reproduce the upstream tables that populate the stream.

 `CREATE VIEWS` is distinct from both the more general [`CREATE VIEW`](/sql/create-view/) command, which provides an alias for `SELECT` statements, and from [materialized views](/sql/create-materialized-view).